IAB TCF illegal? All facts here in the FAQ

 What does Belgium have to do with it?

-Since the GDPR came into force in 2018, there have been several complaints in different countries against IAB Europe as the body behind the IAB TCF Standard and the related policies and CMPs.
+Since the GDPR came into force in 2018, there have been several complaints in various countries against IAB Europe as the body behind the IAB TCF Standard and the associated policies and CMPs.
 Since the IAB Europe is based in Brussels, the Belgian data protection authority was in charge of the procedure (“one-stop-shop” regulation of the GDPR).

 Does the Belgian judgment also apply in other countries?